LibrePhotos/librephotos-linux/README.md

 ## Notes

 Script is not adopted to remote postgresql server.
-If REDIS present on the system AND connection to it through socket, change socket permissions to 770. librephotos user will be added to redis group.

 ## Compatibility